KHS-Programming-Club/Programming-Lessons-Pages/csharp_lessons/lesson02_conditionals.md

 ```

 1. `bool condition = true` - a variable of type boolean is delcared and set to true
-2. `if (condition) {` - here's where the new stuff starts to come in;
+2. `if (condition) {` - here's where the if-statement begins;
    1. the `if` keyword signified this is an if statement
    2. inside parenthesis is the condition statement (in this case it's a variable called condition); this tells the computer the *condition* under which the code will execute (ie. if the boolean is true it will and if it's false it won't)
-3. `{ ... }` - these curly braces contain the code that will run if the *condition* is true; in this case it writes "Apparently conditon is true" to the console
+3. `{ ... }` - these curly braces — called a block — contain the code that will run if the *condition* is true; in this case it writes "Apparently conditon is true" to the console

 In plain English an if statement like this would sound like: "If this is correct, then say 'Apparently condition is true'"; or, more generally, "if this then do that".